babel/website/docs/index.md

 ## Pluggable

-Babel is built out of plugins.
+Babel is built out of [plugins](plugins.md).
 Compose your own transformation pipeline using existing plugins or write your own.
-Easily use a set of plugins by using or creating a [preset](plugins.md#presets).
-[Learn more →](plugins.md)
+Easily use a set of plugins by using or creating a [preset](presets.md).

 Create a plugin on the fly with [astexplorer.net](https://astexplorer.net/#/KJ8AjD6maa) or use [generator-babel-plugin](https://github.com/babel/generator-babel-plugin) to generate a plugin template.